by Lawrence Wilson, MD

 Soy has other drawbacks such as containing too much copper, low zinc, enzyme inhibitors, thyroid inhibitors and other toxic residues.
 Its main benefit is its low cost, which is very important to food manufacturers.

 Others.
-Protein powders may also be made from rice, yeast or fish.
-These are also excellent for those who cannot tolerate the others.
+Protein powders may also be made from rice, peas, yeast or fish.
+I do not recommend any of them, in general.

-Hydrolyzed protein.
-These are found in some products.
-Thee source is often soy, however.
+The source is often soy, however.
 This is a definite disadvantage.
-Also, unfortunately, hydrolyzed protein always contains monosodium glutamate or MSG, a harmful food chemical.
+Also, unfortunately, hydrolyzed protein always contains some monosodium glutamate or MSG, a harmful food chemical.
 It occurs naturally as part of the processing of hydrolysis.

 Pure grown amino acids.
-A much more expensive type of protein supplement is pure amino acids that are made by fungal organisms grown in a laboratory.
+A more expensive type of protein supplement is pure amino acids that are made by fungal organism in a laboratory.
 These usually come in capsules and are called free-form amino acids.

-However, I suggest avoiding all products containing Nutrasweet or Equal that are often used instead and in “low calorie” bars and powdered drink ixes.
+I also suggest avoiding ALL PRODUCTS containing Nutrasweet or Equal that are often used instead and in “low calorie” bars and powdered drink mixes.
 To sweeten a protein drink, Stevia, xylitol, mnanitol or sorbitol are more healthful sweeteners.
 Even better, stay with protein foods since all sweet-tasting foods and drinks tend to keep the sweet taste alive and the artificial sweeteners and the others can deceive your body to some degree and are thus less healthful.

 Other Additives.
 Also beware that most protein powders, bars and drinks contain natural or artificial colors and flavors, preservatives and perhaps a dozen other chemicals.
-This is yet another reason to eat food rather than chemical concoctions.
+This is yet another reason to eat whole foods rather than chemical concoctions of protein powders, liquids, pills or bars.

 Also remember that while protein supplements may be helpful at times, they are never a substitute for food.
 Whole, natural, minimally cooked and processed proteins are essential for our life and our health and there is no substitute for them.